StackVista/stackstate-docs/configure/logging/enable-logging.md

 sts settings list --type EventHandler
 ```

-From StackState v5.0, the old `sts` CLI has been renamed to `stac` and there is a new `sts` CLI.
+From Rancher Observability v5.0, the old `sts` CLI has been renamed to `stac` and there is a new `sts` CLI.
 The command(s) provided here are for use with the new `sts` CLI.

 ➡️ [Check which version of the `sts` CLI you are running](/setup/cli/cli-comparison.md#which-version-of-the-cli-am-i-running)
 {% endtab %}
 {% endtabs %}

 ### Monitor function instance ID
-The ID for an instance of a monitor function can be found using the [StackState CLI](../../setup/cli/README.md).
+The ID for an instance of a monitor function can be found using the [Rancher Observability CLI](../../setup/cli/README.md).

 {% tabs %}
 {% tab title="CLI: stac (deprecated)" %}